 If you follow my blog posts, (Hi Mom!) you have probably noticed that I talk a lot about being unsure of what you want to do, and changing your major, and changing your mind, and things of that nature.
 I have recently found out that there is a program here at UMD for students who like too many things to pick just one.
 To wrap up this year of blogging I’m going to share my experience with the Interdisciplinary Studies major, or as I like to call it, the choose your own adventure major.

 I had a meeting last week to change my major to IS and it was very interesting and helpful.
 Interdisciplinary Studies is a major though the College of Liberal Arts and I’ll earn a B.A. degree.
-You can find the details for the major here.

 The IS major is a combination of at least three different fields of study, they can all be from the same college, or from different ones, it’s up to you.
 You have to have at least 48 credits that come from your major classes but other than that it’s pretty open.
 You are however, not allowed to start the major after you have completed 70 credits, this is to be sure you will still be able to graduate in time.